krakenjs/post-robot/README.md

 |                     |
 +---------------------+
 ```

-Supporting IE9+ in your app is pretty simple:

 a.
 Create a bridge path on the domain of your popup, for example `http://yy.com/bridge.html`, and include post-robot: